-The countries represented will be the UAE, Saudi Arabia, Kuwait, Bahrain, Jordan, Lebanon, Palestine, Morocco, Tunisia, Sudan, Kenya, Turkey, Sweden, Bulgaria, Austria, Germany, Greece, Italy, the Netherlands, the UK, the United States, Canada, Japan, China and India.
+The countries represented will be the UAE, Saudi Arabia, Kuwait, Bahrain, Jordan, Lebanon, Palestine, Morocco, Tunisia, Sudan, Kenya, Turkey, Sweden, Bulgaria, Austria, Germany, Greece, Italy, the Netherlands, the UK, the United States, Canada, Japan, China, and India.

 “In its third year, the RiseUp Summit has gained worldwide recognition as the place to be for anyone who wants to engage with the MENA entrepreneurship ecosystem in any capacity,” said Abdelhameed Sharara, founder and CEO of RiseUp.
 “I’ve traveled to 20 countries in the past two years, and I’ve spoken about entrepreneurship in MENA in 10 global conferences.
-From every place I’ve been the excitement and anticipation has been phenomenal.”
+From every place, I’ve been the excitement and anticipation have been phenomenal.”

 The MENA region is coming in force.

 Cogitecoworkingspace , the first co-working space in Tunisia, launched in 2013, and hub for impact-driven entrepreneurial individuals and organizations, is bringing a delegation of six start-ups.

 UAE-based crowdfunding platform MMKN is heading a delegation of 15 people including start-ups, influencers, ecosystem players.